A sound horizon independent measurement of $H_0$ from BOSS, DESI and DES Y3: Data and method

 \begin{itemize} \item \textbf{Lensing:} The CMB-marginalized gravitational lensing spectrum from \textit{Planck} 2018~\cite{Planck:2018lbu}.

 \item \textbf{EFTBOSS:} The full-shape analysis of the power spectrum and bispectrum of BOSS luminous red galaxies (LRGs), modeled with the effective field theory of large-scale structure (EFTofLSS) up to one-loop order.\footnote{The first formulation of the EFTofLSS was carried out in Eulerian space in Refs.~\cite{Carrasco:2012cv,Baumann:2010tm} and in Lagrangian space in Ref.\cite{Porto:2013qua}.
 Once this theoretical framework was established, many efforts were made to improve this theory and make it predictive, such as the understanding of renormalization \cite{Pajer:2013jj, Abolhasani:2015mra}, the IR-resummation of the long displacement fields \cite{Senatore:2014vja, Baldauf:2015xfa, Senatore:2014via, Senatore:2017pbn, Lewandowski:2018ywf, Blas:2016sfa}, and the computation of the two-loop matter power spectrum \cite{Carrasco:2013sva, Carrasco:2013mua}.
 Then, this theory was developed in the framework of biased tracers (such as galaxies and quasars) in Refs. \cite{McDonald:2009dh, Senatore:2014eva, Mirbabayi:2014zca, Angulo:2015eqa, Fujita:2016dne, Perko:2016puo, Nadler:2017qto}, and extended to the bispectrum up to one-loop order in Refs.~\cite{DAmico:2022ukl,Philcox:2022frc}.} The SDSS-III BOSS DR12 galaxy sample is described in Ref.~\cite{BOSS:2016wmc}.
 The power spectrum and bispectrum measurements are taken from Ref.~\cite{DAmico:2022osl}, where they were obtained using standard FKP-like estimators~\cite{Feldman:1993ky,Yamamoto:2005dz,Hand:2017irw,Bianchi:2015oia,1312.4611,Scoccimarro:2015bla,BOSS:2015npt,Gil-Marin:2016wya}, as implemented in the \texttt{Rustico} code\footnote{\url{https://github.com/hectorgil/Rustico}.}~\cite{BOSS:2015npt,Gil-Marin:2016wya}.
 The covariance matrix, including cross-correlations between the power spectrum and bispectrum, is estimated from 2048 \texttt{Patchy} mock catalogs~\cite{Kitaura:2015uqa}, while the survey window function is measured using \texttt{fkpwin}\footnote{\url{https://github.com/pierrexyz/fkpwin}.}~\cite{Beutler:2018vpe}.
 The measurements are divided into two redshift bins, the CMASS (spanning a redshift range $0.2<z<0.43$ with $z_{\rm eff}=0.32$) and LOWZ (spanning a redshift range $0.43<z<0.7$ with $z_{\rm eff}=0.57$) catalogs \footnote{\url{https://data.sdss.org/sas/dr12/boss/lss/}.}~\cite{BOSS:2015ewx}, that are further split into the north and south galactic skies.
 The analysis is restricted to mildly nonlinear scales, with $k_{\rm max}=0.23\,h\,\mathrm{Mpc}^{-1}$ for CMASS and $k_{\rm max}=0.20\,h\,\mathrm{Mpc}^{-1}$ for LOWZ.
-We use an analytically marginalized likelihood~\cite{DAmico:2019fhj,DAmico:2020kxu}, adopting Jeffreys priors for the marginalized nuisance parameters to mitigate projection effects~\cite{Reeves:2025bxc,Hadzhiyska:2023wae}. {In this paper, we use the \texttt{PyBird} likelihood~\cite{DAmico:2020kxu}, while in App.~\ref{sec:test_prior_and_code} we show the excellent agreement between this likelihood and \texttt{CLASS-PT}~\cite{Chudaykin:2020aoj,Philcox:2021kcw}, an alterntive EFT-based likelihood, in the framework of our sound horizon-free analysis.}
+We use an analytically marginalized likelihood~\cite{DAmico:2019fhj,DAmico:2020kxu}, adopting Jeffreys priors for the marginalized nuisance parameters to mitigate projection effects~\cite{Reeves:2025bxc,Hadzhiyska:2023wae}.In this paper, we use the \texttt{PyBird} likelihood~\cite{DAmico:2020kxu}, while in App.~\ref{sec:test_prior_and_code} we show the excellent agreement between this likelihood and \texttt{CLASS-PT}~\cite{Chudaykin:2020aoj,Philcox:2021kcw}, an alterntive EFT-based likelihood, in the framework of our sound horizon-free analysis. {In Fig.~\ref{fig:bestfit_vs_data}, we display the power spectrum and bispectrum predictions from \texttt{PyBird} of the BOSS CMASS NGC sample.}